-We have audited the financial statements of LECLANCHE SA, which comprise the balance sheet as at 31 December 2020, income statement and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of LECLANCHE SA, which comprise the balance sheet as at 31 December 2021, income statement and notes for the year then ended, including a summary of accounting principles applied in the preparation of the financial statements.

-In our opinion, the financial statements (pages 92 to 104) as at 31 December 2020 comply with Swiss law and the company's articles of incorporation.
+In our opinion, the financial statements (pages 95 to 108) as at 31 December 2021 comply with Swiss law and the company's articles of incorporation.